Last Updated on January 12, 2023 by Sorin Petroj

 Here is a breakdown regarding the material and the composition of the table tennis blade:

 5 + 2 – ply blade: The Cybershape carbon blade is composed of 5 plies of wood and 2 layers of German-made carbon fiber composite.
-The blade is constructed of Koto wood in the outer layer and Kiri in the middle beside the carbon fibre layer.
+The blade is constructed of Koto wood in the outer layer and Kiri in the middle beside the carbon fiber layer.

 It is constructed in Sweden utilizing CCF (STIGA’s Close Core Fibre technology).
 This technology means the carbon composite directly sits on top of the wood core, resulting in more speed and control.
 It is made in collaboration with the KTH Institute of Technology.